 After the characters left the stage, the party continued with more dancing from the cruise staff and we made our way towards the back of the ship to watch sailaway from Galveston.
 The pilot boat was sailing close to us as we were leaving the port and once again we had dolphins swimming alongside the ship.

 It truly was such a beautiful evening and the sunset over Galveston was incredible.
 We stood at the back of Deck 10 for about thirty minutes just watching the colours of the sky change as we sailed further away from Texas.
-We were both feeling a little hungry so as we still had another three hours to go before dinner, we grabbed a slice of pizza each from Pinocchio’s Pizza on Deck 9.
+We were both feeling a little hungry so as we still had another three hours to go before dinner, we grabbed a slice of pizza each from Pinocchio’s Pizzeria on Deck 9.